cultureamp/kaizen-design-system/CONTRIBUTING.md

 To update a component in code:

-- Ask for a code review from a design systems advocate (an "advocado"), Design Systems team, or someone in your team who is experienced with Kaizen*
+- Ask for a code review from a design systems advocate (an "advocado"), #prod_design_systems, or someone in your team who is experienced with Kaizen*
 - Notify the front-end engineering practice (#pract_front_end_eng) of any possible breaking changes
 - Notify the QA practice of any possible breaking changes

-\* **If you're new to Kaizen, please ask the Design Systems team to set up an onboarding session to get you up to speed.** If you have an urgent PR to merge before that happens, it is safest to ask Design Systems team to review it to catch any issues.
+\* **If you're new to Kaizen, please ask #prod_design_systems to set up an onboarding session to get you up to speed.** If you have an urgent PR to merge before that happens, it is safest to ask #prod_design_systems to review it to catch any issues.

 ### Design tokens